George HW Bush Remembered As An ‘Old Friend’ In China For Ignoring Henry Kissinger’s Instructions

 — China Xinhua News (@XHNews) December 2, 2018

-During the years before his presidency, he was known for his bike rides through the Chinese capital with his wife Barbara, and had formed strong bonds with not only the leaders of the country, but it’s government and culture as a whole.
+During the years before his presidency, he was known for his bike rides through the Chinese capital with his wife Barbara, and had formed strong bonds with not only the leaders of the country, but its government and culture as a whole.

 “He did bond with the country.
 I think (after he left) he felt a certain custodial sense towards China,” Asia’s Society Center on US-China relations director Orville Schell told CNN.